 - A course in cultural anthropology, cultural geography or ethnic studies as part of their social sciences coursework (GE Block D or IGETC Area 4).

-- One semester of foreign language (Spanish, Chinese, Korean and Armenian are most desirable), one semester of foreign language for heritage speakers for first-language speakers of a language other than English or one semester of sign language for students planning to teach children with autism or other severe disabilities.
+- One semester of foreign language (Spanish, Chinese, Korean and Armenian are most desirable), one semester of foreign language for heritage speakers or first-language speakers of a language other than English or one semester of Sign Language for students planning to teach children with autism or other severe disabilities.

-Please see the description of the program in the CSULA catalog or on ASSIST for further information.
+Please see the description of the program in the Cal State LA catalog or on ASSIST for further information.